Gifton Noel-Williams: Coaching career

 In 2011, while still living in the United States, Noel-Williams was an assistant soccer coach at Brentwood Christian School, a private academy in Austin.
 Upon returning to England, he worked as a coach at Westfield Academy school in Watford, before being appointed as the Reserves and Under-18's manager at Northwood in June 2016.
 On 26 September 2016, Noel-Williams was announced as the new manager of the non-league club Burnham.
 In October, he signed his 18-year-old son Dejon, a youth team striker at Oxford United, on a work experience deal.
 He parted company with Burnham in November 2016, having struggled to combine the role with other coaching commitments.

 In June 2017, Noel-Williams was appointed manager of Codicote.
 He was sacked in November after the club lost 12 of their first 14 league matches.
 In October 2019, Noel-Williams was appointed assistant manager at Billericay Town, a position he held until June 2020.
 He has said that because of his race, unconscious bias may have played a part in limiting his coaching opportunities.

 In January 2021, Noel-Williams became a striker coach at Portsmouth on a part-time basis, in addition to his work for the Professional Footballers' Association.
 In December 2021, he was appointed interim manager of Watford Women.

 On 16 August 2022, Noel-Williams was appointed as a coach supporting the England youth teams as part of The Football Association and Professional Footballers' Association's joint England Elite Coach Programme (EECP).
 In February 2023, he was appointed head coach of Indian I-League club Real Kashmir.
 In his very first match on 8 February, the "snow leopards" achieved 4–2 win against Sudeva Delhi.
 He was later appointed technical director of the club.

 Later in 2023, Noel-Williams became technical director of the Grenada Football Association, alongside Terry Connor.

+On 13 May 2026, Noel-Williams was appointed manager of Isthmian League North Division club Walthamstow.
+On 19 July 2026, Noel-Williams left Walthamstow without managing a competitive game for the club.